o3world/o3xo/README.md

 ### Local Testing

-Open `index.html` directly in browser or use a local server:
+**Important:** You must use a local server to test the site.
+Opening `index.html` directly in your browser (`file://`) will fail because the component loader uses `fetch()`, which modern browsers block for local files due to CORS restrictions.

+Use any of these local server options:

 ```bash
 # Python